Coal Face

 Coal Face is a 1935 British documentary film short directed by Alberto Cavalcanti.

+Synopsis

+The film gives a glimpse into the lives of a Yorkshire mining community and the dangerous working conditions the miners routinely faced.

+Production

 With a film score by Benjamin Britten and a poem written and narrated by W.H.
-Auden, the film gives a glimpse into the lives of a Yorkshire mining community and the dangerous working conditions the miners routinely faced.
-The film largely reuses older footage from Tour of a British Coal Mine (1928), which was shot in Barnsley, Yorkshire.
+Auden, the film largely reuses older footage from Tour of a British Coal Mine (1928), which was shot in Barnsley, Yorkshire.